 How is the selling process different with a cash offer?

-In a conventional home sale, the bank or lender needs to verify the buyer’s financial situation, order an appraisal and do its due diligence to make sure that the home is worth the loan amount before approving the loan.
+In a traditional sale, the bank or lender needs to verify the buyer’s financial situation, order an appraisal and do its due diligence to make sure that the home is worth the loan amount before approving the loan.
 Selling to a cash buyer eliminates that entire process, meaning you can go straight from offer to closing much faster.

 Do you still need a real estate agent?

 The answer is: it depends.
-If you’re not familiar with the selling process, a traditional real estate agent can be a valuable resource.
+If you’re not familiar with the selling process, traditional real estate agents can be a valuable resource.
 They can help you determine a fair price for your home, handle the negotiation process and take care of the paperwork.
 An alternative is to work with a selling marketplace like Sundae, that handles the details like finding trusted investors and getting the best available offer.